Vybavnag/NLP_model/README.md

 * [How to use this repository](#how-to-use-this-repository)

 ## Motivation
-I wanted to create a NLP project that classifies infromation as important or not.
+I wanted to create a NLP project that classifies infromation into sub-categories so it is easier to read through long papers.
 I found and paper on PubMed 200k RCT and decided to replicate it.
 ![alt text](https://github.com/Vybavnag/SkimLit/blob/main/images/reaserch_paper.jpg)